Happy Cube

 Happy Cubes are a set of mechanical puzzles created in 1986 by the Belgian toy inventor Dirk Laureyssens.
 The company "Happy bvba" has the exclusive license to manufacture and sell these puzzles.
-Happy Cubes are also known by a number of other names, among them: "Cube It!" cubes, "Wirrel Warrel" (in the Netherlands), "I.Q.ubes" and "Cococrash" (in Spain and Portugal).
+Happy Cubes are also known by a number of other names, including "Cube It!" cubes, "Wirrel Warrel" (in the Netherlands), "I.Q.ubes" and "Cococrash" (in Spain and Portugal).

 The Happy Cubes were made of 8mm-thick ethylene-vinyl acetate foam mats (also known as EVA).
 The tiles were based upon a 5x5 matrix where the outer squares may be present or absent.
 The central 3x3 kernel was fixed.
 Initially the puzzle is assembled into a 2-dimensional, flat 2x3 piece rectangle fitted into a frame.
 The basic challenge is to construct a perfect, 6-sided cube out of these 6 pieces.

 Usually, there is only one way to fit the pieces into a complete cube and it can be reached with various levels of difficulty by trial and error.